Stepfamily: In research

 The middle stages consist of the mobilization and action stages.
 In the mobilization stage, the stepparent can begin to step forward to address the family's process and structure.
 The tasks of this stage are to confront differences in each member's perception of the new family, as well as to influence one another before shaming or blaming begins to take action to reorganize the family structure.
 The goal here is to make joint decisions about new stepfamily rituals, rules, and roles.
-The focus in this stage is on the stepfamily's unique "middle ground" (i.e. the "areas of shared experience, shared values, and easy cooperative functioning created over time," p.
-39), and on balancing this new middle ground with honoring of past and other relationships.
+The focus in this stage is on the stepfamily's unique "middle ground" (i.e. the "areas of shared experience, shared values, and easy cooperative functioning created over time"), and on balancing this new middle ground with honoring of past and other relationships.

 The later stages consist of the contact and resolution stages.
 In the contact stage, the couple is working well together, the boundaries between households are clear, and stepparents have definite roles with stepchildren as "intimate outsiders."
 The task for this stage is in solidifying the stepparent's role, and in continuing the process of awareness.
 Finally, in the resolution stage, the stepfamily's identity has become secure.
 The family accepts itself for who it is, there is a strong sense of the stepfamily's middle ground, and children feel secure in both households.
 The task for this stage is to nourish the depth and maturity gained through this process, and to rework any issues that might arise at family "nodal events" (e.g., weddings, funerals, graduations, etc.).

 In her book, Stepmonster: A New Look at Why Real Stepmothers Think, Feel, and Act the Way We Do, social researcher Wednesday Martin takes an anthropological approach to examining stepfamily dynamics.